U.S. House introduces 'fast-track' legislation to raise debt limit | Politics

 U.S. House introduces 'fast-track' legislation to raise debt limit

-Democrats in the U.S. House of Representatives on Tuesday moved to advance legislation providing for fast passage of an increase in the federal government's borrowing authority in order to avoid a looming default on the nation's debt.
+If successful, the legislation would give Republicans the ammunition they want in the 2022 congressional election campaigns to attack Democrats for raising the $28.9 trillion debt limit, even though Republicans would be facilitating its passage.
+Earlier on Tuesday, Senate Majority Leader Chuck Schumer said lawmakers have made progress toward crafting legislation to raise the federal government's borrowing authority, adding he was optimistic a default will be avoided.

-Democrats in the U.S. House of Representatives on Tuesday moved to advance legislation providing for fast passage of an increase in the federal government's borrowing authority in order to avoid a looming default on the nation's debt.
-The House Rules Committee was scheduled to meet later in the day on the bill that has been introduced and would circumvent procedural hurdles, which can delay the passage of legislation in the Senate.
+Democrats in the U.S. House of Representatives on Tuesday moved to advance legislation providing for fast passage of an increase in the federal government's borrowing authority to avoid a looming default on the nation's debt.
+On Tuesday afternoon, the House Rules Committee began considering a bill to circumvent procedural hurdles that can delay passage of legislation in the Senate, allowing a debt limit increase to be approved by a simple majority there.

 The dollar amount for the proposed new statutory debt limit still must be determined.
-Earlier on Tuesday, Senate Majority Leader Chuck Schumer said lawmakers have made progress toward crafting legislation to raise the federal government's borrowing authority, adding he was optimistic that a U.S. government default will be avoided.
+The breakthrough strategy, brokered by Democratic and Republican congressional leaders following months of political infighting, would establish a two-step approach for raising the Treasury Department's borrowing authority.

+First, the bill on the expedited Senate procedures would be voted on by both chambers.
+The House action could come as soon as Tuesday evening.
+Senate passage will need a supermajority of at least 60 votes and thus requires Republican cooperation; but Republican Senator Roy Blunt told reporters he thought his party would provide that.
+A second bill actually raising the debt limit under the expedited procedure would then be debated for a maximum of 10 hours in the Senate, instead of the open-ended debate that can delay or kill most Senate bills.

 The Bipartisan Policy Center last week estimated that as soon as Dec.
 21 the Treasury Department could run out of "extraordinary measures" to keep government borrowing and debt payments limping along without congressional action.